-significant amount of data from bank account information and more is still stored in the service.
+the-go by easily hiding sensitive data in your Singpass app profile."153 The information is hidden from services requesting components of an individual's Singpass data, but a significant amount of data from bank account information and more is still stored in the service.

-The guidelines offered by the European Data Protection Board (EDPB) provide a good starting place for the design elements that must be considered for a good start to approaching to data minimization.137
+The guidelines offered by the European Data Protection Board (EDPB) provide a good starting place for the design elements that must be considered for a good start to approaching to data minimization.154

 More, however, should be done, to support data minimization at scale.
-Governments, civil society, and organizations agree what the minimum set of data is for a given transaction type.
+Governments, civil society, and organizations should agree as to what the appropriate, minimum set of data is for a given transaction type.
 For example, documenting that banks should only verify the government-issued digital credentials are authentic, collect the individuals name and date of birth, and affirm that the credential is not expired.
 No other information may be collected.

+If each relying party is certified and registered according to what information they may collect, the technology may be able to enforce data minimization in accordance with whatever laws and regulations have been established.

+5.1.4 Selective Disclosure

-- If each relying party is certified and registered according to what information they may collect, the technology may be able to enforce data minimization in accordance with whatever laws and regulations have been established.
-Third-party audits via a government-private sector partnership must be a regular component of verifying compliance to confirm the protection of personal data. - 1475 5.1.4 Advancing Cryptography - 1476 To complement the regulations that promote data minimization, consent, and other basic 1477 principles, there must be increased development in tools like zero-knowledge proofs and 1478 selective disclosure.
-As noted earlier in the paper, these technologies, which provide the 1479 means to release only a subset of data from a credential, rely on advanced cryptographic 1480 algorithms.
-These algorithms are challenging to implement and are often associated with the need for a specific credential format.
-138 So, while the technology exists, it is not widely 1481 1482 adopted.
-Everything from operating system vendors, computer hardware manufacturers, 1483 and standards developers must engage in making the necessary cryptography broadly 1484 available.
+To complement the regulations that promote data minimization, consent, and other basic principles, there must be increased development in tools like zero-knowledge proofs and selective disclosure.
+As noted earlier in the paper, these technologies, which provide the means to release only a subset of data from a credential, rely on either advanced cryptographic algorithms or new standards under development.
+These algorithms are challenging to implement and are often associated with the need for a specific credential format, and the new standards do not yet have wide adoption.
+Everyone from operating system vendors, computer hardware manufacturers, and standards developers must engage in making the necessary technology for selective disclosure broadly available.